knoxj1/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ] Explain benefit(s) using `client-side routing`?
 > Answer:

+1. Routing between views is faster since less data is processed.
+2. It's easier to implement smooth transitions and animations between views.

 - [ ] What does AJAX stand for?
 > Answer:

+Answer: AJAX stands for Asynchronous JavaScript And XML.

 - [ ] What are `controlled components` in React?
 > Answer:

+Controlled components in React are input form elements (like <input>, <textarea>, and <select> whose values are controlled by the React state as the "single source of truth."

 ## Project Set Up